MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Sep./05/2025` Our paper "BLADE" on DRAM-based LLM Acceleration has been accepted to [ASP-DAC 2026](https://www.aspdac.com/aspdac2026).
+Congratulations to Yilong.

+`Aug./29/2025` The "FlexQuant" quantization framework for LLM Acceleration has been reported by [Asystem Team](https://mp.weixin.qq.com/s/E3WQiKRk5-jLML5Mg0jEgw) From Ant Group (Chinese: 蚂蚁集团).
+Congratulations to Zongwu.

 `Aug./21/2025` Our paper on Flexbile Quantization for LLM Acceleration has been accepted to EMNLP 2025.
 Congratulations to Zongwu and Jinghong.

 `Jul./15/2025` Our paper on Quantum Computing Acceleration has been accepted to MICRO-58 (2025).